nuxeo-sandbox/nuxeo-website-preview/README.md

 </dom-module>
 ```

-* Create a Document Page _pill_ (In Studio Designer > UI)  displaying this element, with the correct filter (for Folderish, or for a cusotm document type, ...)
+* Create a Document Page _pill_ (In Studio Designer > UI)  displaying this element, with the correct filter (typically, if the document has the `WebsitePreviewAvailable` facet)

 ## Usage in JSF UI